KilianDeBock/Free3Dm/content/products/filaments/ABS/ABSFilamentDescription.content.md

+﻿# 1.75mm ABS Filament
-﻿A durable and great material for general-purpose projects.
+A durable and great material for general-purpose projects.
 Acrylonitrile butadiene styrene (ABS) filament is available in a wide range of colours.

 **Difficulty Level**: Intermediate